 While we will contact your creditors and provide your authorization to have them speak with us regarding collection matters on your account, your creditors and collectors do have a legal right to contact you directly in an effort to collect an outstanding debt.
 While most creditors and collection agencies will honor your authorization to have them speak with us directly, you may still receive some collection calls.
 If that’s the case we have some helpful tools to help you stop those calls.

 No. While this happens infrequently, your creditors do have a legal right to enforce their rights through litigation.
-Pursuing the collection of an outstanding debt is costly and time consuming for creditors, so if a lawsuit is filed on one of your accounts, it is usually done to force a settlement for less than the full amount owed.
+Pursuing the collection of an outstanding debt is costly and time consuming for creditors, so if a lawsuit is filed on one of your accounts, it is usually done to force a settlement.
 In the event that this occurs, we have a dedicated team who specializes in negotiation with the law firm to try and resolve the account before it goes to court.

 In some cases, our clients need to have one credit card available for emergencies and for business travel if their job requires them to do so for business.
 If you can maintain this card with a low or zero balance, it is possible to keep one credit card for these purposes and not enroll it in the program.
 But we don’t recommend this.
 Creditors can do what’s called a “wellness” check and may close that account.
 Remember the goal is to be free of credit card debt.